wulkanowy/discord-bot/CONTRIBUTING.md

 First create a fork of the [wulkanowy/discord-bot](https://github.com/wulkanowy/discord-bot).
 If you are just getting started please see [How does the bot work](#how-does-the-bot-work).
 This will give you basic understanding of the code of the bot.
 To test the bot locally see [Running the bot locally](#running-the-bot-locally).
 When pushing commits and creating pull requests please follow the [Styleguides](#styleguides).

-Please also use lint to make sure the code is correctlu formatted:
+Please also use lint to make sure the code is correctly formatted:
 ```shell
 npm run lint
 ```